John F. Manning: Early life and education

 Manning was born on April 11, 1961, in Los Angeles, California.
+Because his mother, Sheila Manning, was a casting director, Manning worked occasionally as a child actor.
 He is Jewish.
 He matriculated at Harvard College, where he was a resident of Quincy House, as a history major.
-He graduated with a Bachelor of Arts, summa cum laude, in 1982 with membership in Phi Beta Kappa.
+He graduated with a Bachelor of Arts, summa cum laude, in 1982 and was elected to Phi Beta Kappa.
 He was the first member of his family to graduate from college.

-Manning attended Harvard Law School afterwards, graduating in 1985 and obtaining his Juris Doctor, magna cum laude.
+Manning then attended Harvard Law School, graduating magna cum laude with a Juris Doctor in 1985.
 Following law school, he served as a law clerk to Judge Robert Bork at the United States Court of Appeals for the District of Columbia Circuit from 1985 to 1986.

 From 1986 to 1988, Manning was an attorney-advisor at the Office of Legal Counsel of the U.S. Department of Justice.
 He left to clerk for Justice Antonin Scalia at the Supreme Court of the United States during the 1988–1989 term.
 He was admitted to the bar of Pennsylvania in 1986, and to the bar of California in 1990.